The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 - Life jackets.
 For all the people on the PWC.

 - An air horn or a whistle.
-Most lifejackets these days are equipped with a whistle
+Most lifejackets these days are equipped with a whistle.

 - Mirrors

-- Some sort of ID
+- Some ID

 - Fire extinguisher